merurio/Manga_reader/README.markdown

 - Windows executable (.exe) for users without Python.

 ## Prerequisites
-- Python 3.8 or higher (for development or creating the .exe)
+- Python 3.8 or higher
 - pip for installing dependencies
-- Windows 10 or later (for running the .exe)
+- Windows 10 or later

 ## Installation
 1. **Clone or download the repository**: